futuresuper/fs-website-2021/src/docs-and-forms/employer-standard-choice-form.md

 category: Employer Forms
 order: 2
 ---
-Use this form to ask your employer to pay your super contributions into your Future Super account.
+You can use this form to ask your employer to pay your super contributions into your Future Super account.
 We’ve pre-filled this version with Future Super’s details to make things faster for you.